Student Services Grenfell

 International Student Services

 The international student co-ordinator offers a number of programs and services for international students.
 New international students will receive an arrival guide, which will assist with their transition to Canada and specifically Newfoundland and Labrador.
-A buddy program, airport pick up, workshops, etc., are also offered.
-Social events and activities are also planned on a regular basis to allow international students the opportunity to meet other students, get involved in the community and experience Newfoundland and Labrador culture.
+Airport pick ups are offered when available.
+In addition, workshops, social events, and activities are offered in order to allow international students the opportunity to meet other students, get involved in the community and experience Newfoundland and Labrador culture.

 National Student Exchange Program